How Different Substances Affect Oral Wellness

 It’s no secret that substance abuse and addiction lead to a variety of serious health conditions.
 Drug use stresses the body and mind and, in some cases, can permanently alter the way both work.
 But one area of health and wellness that often gets overlooked is that of your teeth and gums.

-- Endocarditis, an infection of the heart’s inner lining, can occur when bacteria from your mouth spreads through your bloodstream and attaches to your heart.
+- Endocarditis, an infection of the heart’s inner lining, can occur when bacteria from your mouth spread through your bloodstream and attaches to your heart.

 - Research links cardiovascular disease, clogged arteries, and strokes to oral bacteria and the inflammation and infections it causes.